ali-a2225/ECS-Project-1/README.md

 - allow traffic from ALB to ECS tasks only

 **Route53:**
-- a Record (alias) pointing to the ALB DNS name
+- a record (alias) pointing to the ALB DNS name

 **IAM**
 - Task Role provides permissions required by ECS tasks